article banner

 @Test fun `should increment counter`() = runTest { var i = 0 launch { while (true) { delay(1000) i++ } } delay(1001) assertEquals(1, i) delay(1000) assertEquals(2, i) // Test would pass if we added // coroutineContext.job.cancelChildren() }

 For such situations, runTest offers backgroundScope.
-This is a scope that also operates on virtual time, but runTest will not await its completion.
+This is a scope that also operates on virtual time from the same scheduler, but runTest will not treat it as its children and await its completion.
 This is why the test below passes without any problems.
 We use backgroundScope to start all the processes we don't want our test to wait for.

 @Test fun `should increment counter`() = runTest { var i = 0 backgroundScope.launch { while (true) { delay(1000) i++ } } delay(1001) assertEquals(1, i) delay(1000) assertEquals(2, i) }